kera-cudmore/seaside-sewing/README.md

 Seaside Sewing is a full stack e-commerce website built using Django, Python, HTML, CSS and JavaScript.
 The website utilises Stripe as the payment processor.

-This project was created as my fourth milestone project for my Level 5 Diploma in Web Application Development with the Code Insitute.
+This project was created as my fourth milestone project for my Level 5 Diploma in Web Application Development with the Code Institute.

 [Visit Seaside Sewing Here](https://seaside-sewing.herokuapp.com/)